2025-2026 Academic Catalog

 The Charles Edward Via, Jr. Department of Civil and Environmental Engineering offers an undergraduate program that facilitates the development of critical analytical abilities and the necessary fundamental knowledge and skills for entry into the civil engineering profession or graduate studies.
 This body of knowledge includes the basic principles of science and mathematics and their application to solving human problems.
 Civil engineering activities interact in many ways with the natural and social environments within which they take place.
 Accordingly, the civil engineering program strives to create an awareness of the ecological, social, economic, and political context of engineering and attempts to prepare the civil engineer for the necessary interactions with other professions and the public.
 An effort to instill an understanding of the role of the civil engineer in satisfying societal needs is an integral part of the civil engineering program.

 Failure of a civil engineering system can result in loss of life.
 The Civil Engineering Code of Ethics requires that "Civil Engineers conduct themselves with integrity and professionalism, and above all else protect and advance the health, safety, and welfare of the public through the practice of Civil Engineering."
-This statement serves as a guiding principle for how the CEE Department approaches the professional preparation of its students for a career in this industry.
+This statement serves as a guiding principle for how our department approaches the professional preparation of its students for a career in this industry.

 The Program Educational Objectives of the Civil Engineering undergraduate program are that, within a few years of program completion, alumni should:

-The freshman and sophomore years provide the mathematics, engineering mechanics, and basic science training that serves as the foundation of upper-division courses.
+The first and second years provide the mathematics, engineering mechanics, and basic science training that serves as the foundation of upper-division courses.
 During these first two years, students also gain a common technical background in the major.
 Selection of upper-division courses begins during the second semester of the sophomore year.

 The civil engineering profession is broad and is composed of the following sub-disciplines: Construction Engineering and Management, Environmental Engineering, Geotechnical Engineering, Land Development, Materials Engineering, Structural Engineering, Transportation Engineering, and Water Resources Engineering.
-These sub-disciplines are organized into "Program Areas" that contain faculty with specific expertise in that sub-discipline and that teach and maintain undergraduate and graduate courses particular to that area.
-The undergraduate program provides unique flexibility to select coursework across the sub-disciples to produce graduates that are broadly trained but also provides depth within a student's area of interest.
+These sub-disciplines are organized into "Program Areas" organized around faculty with specific expertise in that sub-discipline and that teach and maintain undergraduate and graduate courses particular to that area.
+The undergraduate program provides unique flexibility for students to select coursework across the sub-disciples to produce graduates that are broadly trained but also provides depth within an individual student's area of interest.
 Further specialization in a particular sub-discipline is available through graduate study.
 The Civil Engineering program offers two majors: the Civil Engineering Major and the Environmental Engineering Major.

 Students are progressively exposed to civil engineering design through the curriculum, culminating in a focused design course experience.
 The projects assigned in design courses are open-ended, incorporate appropriate engineering standards, and require the application of knowledge from earlier courses in the curriculum.
 Projects not only apply technical knowledge to design appropriate physical facilities, but also include consideration of non-technical constraints that confront real-world projects.
 These additional considerations include such interdisciplinary issues as economics, environmental impact, and sustainability.
 Accordingly, teamwork and good professional communication skills are a significant part of each design project course experience.